melo/docker-introspect/README.md

 ## Container ID ##

 Some of the API require your container ID.
-At this moment, thre is no official API for a container to obtain his ID.
+At this moment, there is no official API for a container to obtain his ID.

 The best workaround we could find so far is parsing the contents of